SAP-samples/teched2025-XP260/exercises/ex0/README.md

 Check the users under Security > Users

 Check your user xp260-0XX@education.cloud.sap.
 He will have two representations in the cockpit, one as platform user and one as business user.

-Check the role collections assigned to the platform user representation
+Check the role collections assigned to the platform user representation:
 - Select the user.
 - On the right frame check if the role collection Subaccount Administrator is assigned.

-Check the role collections assigned to the business user representation.
+Check the role collections assigned to the business user representation:
 - Select the user.
 - On the right frame check if the role collections Business_Application_Studio_Administrator, Business_Application_Studio_Developer, Business_Application_Studio_Extension_Deployer, Launchpad_Admin are assigned.